alanavery/trip-planner/README.md

 ### User Stories

-- Who: travelers who like to plan their trips in advance; organized and disorganized travelers alike
+In developing user stories for the app, I focused on three central questions: who, specifically, are the users, what can the app provide to them and why would they consider using the app?

+- Who: travelers—organized and disorganized alike—who enjoy planning their trips in advance, and/or prefer some certainty in their itinerary.
-- What: an easy way to record potential trip plans—dinner at a restaurant, for example—and see if and how they fit into your schedule
+- What: an easy way to record potential trip plans—dinner at a restaurant, for example—and see whether they fit into a manageable schedule.
 - Why: trip planning can be overwhelming, because you need to keep track of a lot of details while remaining flexible.
-Many modern travelers would benefit from a way to jot down each and every idea they get, while also being able to shift those ideas around until a feasible schedule has been created.
-Ultimately, these travelers just want to get the most out of their trips.
+At the same time, many travelers prefer to plan some or most of their trips ahead of time.
+For these travelers, having a tool that makes planning fast, easy and inspiring is a no-brainer.
+After all, these travelers just want to get the most out of their trips.

 ### ERD

+While most of the tables store data necessary to the app's functionality, the categories table is currently not being utilized.
+A future development goal of mine is to add a feature where trip segments automatically change color depending on what category they fall under.
+For example, all of the dining related segments could be red, while all of the lodging segments could be blue.
+In order to achieve that, each segment needs to be assigned a category, and since segments are currently assigned a more specific subcategory, this could be accomplished by joining the category table to the subcategory table.
+This is why I decided to keep the categories table as part of the ERD.

 ![ERD](reference/img/trip-planner-erd.png)